aabbtree77/atmega8-ssd1306-ds18b20-dht22/README.md

 # Settings

-The fuse bits are set in Makefile such that the clock is internal 1MHz (default), USBasp ISP programmer is employed.
+Fuse bits are set in Makefile such that the clock is internal 1MHz (default), USBasp ISP programmer is employed.

 The electric circuit diagram is not provided here, but it is similar to this excellent work: